 Ensure Responsive and Mobile-Friendly Design

+Make sure that the design is responsive.
+Allow users to zoom in up to 400% without loss of information or functionality.
 Ensure interactive elements are at least 24x24 px or have adequate spacing for easy tapping/clicking.

+Use free tools like WAVE or Arc Toolkit to check for accessibility issues.
 Test your website using screen readers such as Mac’s VoiceOver or NVDA for Windows.
+Reach out to Arbisoft’s Accessibility Team for assistance.

 Accessibility is an Ongoing Process